msupply-foundation/msupply_docs/content/docs/introduction/introduction.md

   - Manage shelf locations for your store/warehouse
   - Assign locations to incoming stock, or change locations as you rearrange stock in your warehouse
   - Perform stocktakes, and assign reasons for inventory adjustments
+  - Repack stock
 - Receive and fulfil orders from customers (facilities you supply)
 - Place orders with your supplying store
   - Quantify amounts required based on simple or complex formulas
   - Track order status as your supplying store fulfils and ships the order!
   - Receive goods into stock when the order arrives
 - Be alerted to low stock levels from the dashboard
+- Perform basic dispensing
+  - Manage patient records
+  - Create a prescription for a patient
+- Manage cold chain
+  - View logs from temperature sensors
+  - Upload data from USB temperature loggers
+  - Be alerted of temperature excursions and breaches
+  - Connect temperature monitoring devices to stock via stock locations
+- Extend functionality of the base system with the use of front-end plugins.
+These allow for custom development of simple tasks such as adding fields to records which can then be displayed in lists and editing forms.
+For further details, see the [plugin readme](https://github.com/msupply-foundation/open-msupply/blob/main/client/packages/plugins/README.md).

 ## What makes mSupply special?